YoelFievelBenAvram/PicoDraw/README.md

 > A library to utilize fenster compatible with Pico 8 sprite sheets, the Pico 8 palette, and P8SCII with an API roughly compatible with most of Pico 8's draw functions

 This is not a Pico 8 emulator and is not code compatible with Pico 8 carts.
 The API will be familiar to Pico 8 users, but copying and pasting from a cart's draw loop will likely not work as expected.
-The intention is to provide a basic graphical interface for Lua that is optionally compatible with the Pico 8 palette and sprite sheets and would be familiar enough to a Pico 8 users be immediately usable.
+The intention is to provide a basic graphical interface for Lua that is optionally compatible with the Pico 8 palette and sprite sheets and would be familiar enough to a Pico 8 users to be immediately usable.

 ## Dependencies and necessary files